 Wandering

-Only two of Odysseus's adventures are described by the narrator.
-The rest of Odysseus' adventures are recounted by Odysseus himself.
-The two scenes described by the narrator are Odysseus on Calypso's island and Odysseus' encounter with the Phaeacians.
-These scenes are told by the poet to represent an important transition in Odysseus' journey: being concealed to returning home.[50]
+Before Odysseus's arrival in Ithaca, only two of his adventures are described by the narrator.
+The rest of Odysseus's adventures are recounted by Odysseus himself.
+The two scenes described by the narrator are Odysseus on Calypso's island and Odysseus's encounter with the Phaeacians.
+These scenes are told by the poet to represent an important transition in Odysseus's journey: being concealed to returning home.[82]

 Throughout the course of the epic, Odysseus encounters several examples ofxenia ('guest-friendship'), which provide models of how hosts should and should not act.[85][86]
 The Phaeacians demonstrate exemplary guest-friendship by feeding Odysseus, giving him a place to sleep, and granting him many gifts and a safe voyage home, which are all things a good host should do.
 Polyphemus demonstrates poor guest-friendship.
 His only "gift" to Odysseus is that he will eat him last.[86]
 Calypso also exemplifies poor guest-friendship because she does not allow Odysseus to leave her island.[86]
 Another important factor to guest-friendship is that kingship implies generosity.
 It is assumed that a king has the means to be a generous host and is more generous with his own property.[86]
 This is best seen when Odysseus, disguised as a beggar, begs Antinous, one of the suitors, for food and Antinous denies his request.
 Odysseus essentially says that while Antinous may look like a king, he is far from a king since he is not generous.[87]